oliver-byler/babelfish-server/README.md

 Babelserver is written in python with CherryPy as a boilerplate web framework to translate and replicate metrics/alerts/events between multiple providers.

 When running, Babelserver has the primary endpoint `/translate` and a health monitoring endpoint `/health`.
 It expects a json payload that constitutes the entirety of a providers message and will translate into the correct format for the desired downstream provider.
-This currently only built to work with Loggly -> Datadog translation.
+This is currently only built to work with Loggly -> Datadog translation.

 ## Requirements/Dependencies